shorepine/alles/main/amy/README.md

  * Selectable FM-style algorithms for modulating frequency and mixing oscillators
  * Partial synthesis in the style of Alles or Atari's AMY

-AMY's wire protocol is a series of ascii characters that define all possible parameters of a voice.
+AMY's wire protocol is a series of ascii characters that define all possible parameters of an oscillator.
+This was a design decision to make using AMY from any sort of environment as easy as possible, with no data structure or parsing overhead on the client.
+It's also readable and compact, and far more expressive than MIDI.
+We send AMY messages over multicast UDP to power [`alles`](https://github.com/bwhitman/alles).

 You can use any language to pass AMY commands to the synthesizer and render audio samples back using a very simple API:

 ```c
 #include "amy.h"